How the day looks.

 Your husband signifies your change in status from a single woman to a married one by painting the centre parting of your hair with the red dye, vermilion, (sindhoordaan), and he places a mangalsutra necklace around your neck.
 The Seven Steps - The Seven Steps ceremony, (sapta padi), may also differ in how it is conducted from the typical Hindu wedding in that instead of facing north and walking seven steps together as you recite the desired blessings, your husband helps you to touch seven betel nuts with your right toe while you recite sacred words of friendship.

-As you are standing at the altar, several of your married female relatives whisper blessings into your ear, (akhand saubhagyavati), and your husband intercedes when it is your mother's turn by grabbing her sari or dress.
+As you are at the Mandap several of your married female relatives whisper blessings into your ear, (akhand saubhagyavati), and your husband intercedes when it is your mother's turn by grabbing her sari or dress.
 It's time for your dad to empty his pockets I am afraid.

 With the ceremony finished, you and your husband may touch the feet of both sets of parents and the priest to ask for their blessing (ashirwaad) on your marriage.
-Vidai - may be traditional and emotional for your parents and for you.
+Vidai - may be traditional and emotional but it is a new beginning.
 I hope the above gives you a flavour of the wedding.
 Of course there may be slight variations to the above.